-Right now, in the spring of 2022, home builders and remodeling contractors have all the work they can handle.
+Right now, home builders and remodeling contractors have all the work they can handle.
 There is a huge demand for their services, and supply chain issues are placing a limit on how much work they can actually complete.

 So it stands to reason that the last thing they need to do is to market themselves.
 But that is flawed thinking.

 It’s actually just as important, if not more so, to market your company and brand when you’re busy.
 Here are the reasons why:

 Things may be crazy right now, and the thought of trying to get more work may seem ludicrous.

 We don’t blame you for feeling that way.
 After all, why spend the time and resources promoting yourself when you’re stretched to the limit?

 But things change.
 Fast.
 If there’s one thing we’ve all learned over the last couple years, it’s that world events and market forces can shift suddenly.

 In the blink of an eye, the home building and remodeling market can completely change.
 One day you’re fighting customers off, and the next they might all disappear.

 For marketing to be successful, it has to be consistent.
 You want your potential customers to think of you when they have a project in mind.
 You can’t predict when that will be.